 What is lead nurturing?

 Lead nurturing is the process of purposefully developing relationships with leads or contacts in order to move them down the sales funnel.
-The strategies within lead nurturing help you convert more leads and use marketing resources more effectively.
+Lead nurturing strategies help you convert more leads and use marketing resources more effectively.

-Unlike lead generation, which is the process of finding new prospects, lead nurturing is focused on getting to know those prospects and customizing your sales and marketing strategies and communication according to their needs and preferences.
+Unlike lead generation, which is finding new prospects, lead nurturing focuses on getting to know those prospects and customizing your sales and marketing strategies and communication according to their needs and preferences.

 Lead nurturing is becoming more important, too.
-40% of marketing leaders said improving lead quality is their top objective for 2021, and 38% said their top priority is to drive increased sales across identified leads.
+40% of marketing leaders said improving lead quality was their top objective for 2021, and 38% said their top priority was to drive increased sales across identified leads.
 Lead nurturing helps with both.

-You might already be using some lead nurturing tactics, and you just don’t know it.
+You might already be using some lead nurturing tactics, but you don’t know.

 Here are a few approaches you might be familiar with, making it easier for you to get started on a lead nurturing strategy: